 Hello wonderful readers!
 I'm extremely excited to be hosting a guest post by Andrea Mortensen today on the blog.
-Andrea is a current member of the Tiny Transition and Downsizing E-Course (registration is currently open for the next session!) and has offered to share her story with us.
+Andrea is a current member of the Tiny Transition and Downsizing E-Course and has offered to share her story with us.
 I think you'll love reading about her journey as much as I've loved hearing about it!
 Andrea blogs about her simple life and downsizing efforts on her blog, The Newborn Minimalist.
 Make sure to go check her out there too to read more about her ongoing journey toward tinier living!
 Thanks for sharing with us Andrea!

 My Story of Stuff